rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

   * SXL 1.0.8-1.0.11: Extensions for coordination support Adds commands/statuses needed for coordination between TLCs
   * SXL 1.0.12:       Revised traffic counting (draft, not finished)
-  * SXL 1.0.13:       SXL extensions by the Copenhagen Municipality
+  * SXL 1.0.13:       SXL extensions by the City of Copenhagen

 ### Added statuses/commands

-Below listed Statuses and commands is the extenstion of the RSMP SXL.
+Below listed statuses and commands are the additions of SXL 1.0.13 from the previous SXL.
+No statuses, commands or other message types has been removed.

-#### Added Statuses
+#### Added statuses

 + S0022 - List of time plans
 + S0023 - Command table